Looking for the best international movers in Kenya?

 To become a permanent resident, you must:

-• Have held Kenya work permits for at least seven years
+• Have held a Kenyan work permit for at least seven years

 • Be a spouse or dependent child of a Kenyan citizen or a permanent resident